Omega-3 Fish Oil and Krill Oil Differences

 Takeaway Points About Omega-3 Supplements

-Cooper Clinic Registered Dietitian Nutritionists recommend eating two to five servings of fish per week, including fatty fish such as salmon, mackerel, trout, herring, anchovies and sardines, to obtain adequate omega-3 nutritionally.
-When this consumption is not possible, they encourage incorporating a fish oil supplement containing high levels of DHA and EPA.
+Cooper Clinic Registered Dietitian Nutritionists recommend eating two to five servings of fish per week, including fatty fish such as salmon, mackerel, trout, herring, anchovies, and sardines, to obtain adequate omega-3.
+When this consumption is not possible, they encourage the incorporation of a fish oil supplement containing high levels of DHA and EPA.

-While krill oil appears to be perfectly safe, the lack of scientific data points to more hype than hard facts surrounding talk of its benefits.
-With more than 18,000 studies to date on omega-3 concentrations in fish oil, Cooper Complete recommends taking a minimum dosage of 1,000 mg a day of omega-3 to reap its benefits to the fullest extent.
+While krill oil appears to be generally safe, the lack of scientific data suggests that the discussion surrounding its benefits is more hype than fact.
+With more than 30,000 studies to date on omega-3 concentrations in fish oil, Cooper Complete recommends taking a minimum dosage of 1,000 mg a day of omega-3 to reap its benefits to the fullest extent†.